Csviney/shakespeare-GPT/README.md

 **Note**: This transformer is purely a decoding transformer, as depicted by the large 'X' cancelling out the encoding section.
 It relies on self-attention rather than cross-attention, rendering the second attention layer redundant (indicated by the small 'X').

 ## My Continuation of Work
-The subsequent work conducted in the `______` file continues Andrej's original endeavors.
+The subsequent work conducted in the `improved-gpt.py` file continues Andrej's original endeavors.
 This progression wouldn't have been achievable without a solid understanding of the topics discussed in the initial models.
+My understanding can additionally be demonstrated by the extensive comments detailing key concpets and flow of information/data.

+### I added
+* A scheduler to scale learning rate based on position relative to the local minima approached to in gradient descent ** This decreased loss rates by a mean factor of "___" after 100 trials holding all other hyperparamters equal

 ## Skills and Lessons Acquired
 Through this project, you will gain skills and learn about various aspects including: